Plastic Squid Lures

-Here one is shown attached to a dropper loop, but there is a better way as you'll see a little further down on this page.
+Here one is shown attached to a dropper loop, but there is a better way as you'll see a little further down this page.

 You'll be less likely to get snagged, but even if you do - and end up having to pull for a break - it will be cheaper!

-First make up the rig with dropper loops, as in the illustration above, tying them quite long around 4 inches (100mm) or so.
+First make up the rig with dropper loops, as in the illustration above, tying them quite long - around 4 inches (100mm) or so.

-Having done this most anglers would simply attach the hook with a cow-hitch by pushing the loop through the eye of the hook, and then passing the hook point through the loop and pulling it up tight to the eye - thats a cow-hitch.
+Having done this most anglers would simply attach the hook with a cow-hitch by pushing the loop through the eye of the hook, and then passing the hook point through the loop and pulling it up tight to the eye - that's a cow-hitch.